S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 **Examples:**

-1._ Time allocation for delegatee: 32 hrs per week_
+1. _Time allocation for delegatee: 32 hrs per week_
 2. _Budget for hardware, software licenses, and external engineering service providers is provided on request_
-3. _Budget for yearly training: 2000€ per person.
-Extension possible on request._
+3. _Budget for yearly training: 2000€ per person, extension possible on request._
-4. _Company credit card to hire cars and mini buses for transporting casters to the casting locations._
+4. _Company credit card to hire cars and mini buses for transporting casters to the casting locations_
-5._ A budget of €5000 per month for advertising_
+5. _A budget of €5000 per month for advertising_
 6. _Administration privileges for systems X, Y, and Z_
 7. _Direct communication channel (Slack) with the customer_
 8. _Access to all machines, instruments, and test rigs whenever not in use_